HRegniez/Atelier_tour_a_tour_v2/front/README.md

 # Atelier Tour à Tour

-This website was coded for a friend who is starting a business, i decided to use react, sass for the front-end, as it would help me strengthen the use of these languages.
+This website was created for a friend's new business.
+React and Sass were chosen for frontend development to sharpen my skills with these languages.

-the backend is on it's way, using node js, express and mongo db, considering using the cloudinary tools to manage the gallery
+The backend is in progress, utilizing Node.js, Express, and MongoDB.
+Cloudinary tools may be integrated for managing the gallery efficiently.

 ## Table of contents